mw301883/Web-Restaurant--/README.md

 # Web Restaurant - A Spring Boot Web-Order Service Simulation

 Welcome to Web Restaurant, a simulated web-order service application written in Java using the Spring Boot framework.
 This project allows customers to place orders by choosing from a selection of available meals.
 Additionally, there's an admin portal for managing orders and the restaurant's menu.
+The application was written in polish.

-## About Me
+## 🚀 About Me

 Hello, I'm Michał Wieczorek, a Computer Science student at the Silesian University of Technology in Poland.
 I am eager to kickstart my career in the tech industry and currently exploring employment and apprenticeship opportunities.